Healing from Community Trauma: Resources and Information

 COPING STRATEGIES – INFORMATION AND RESOURCE POSTING(S)

-Please click the links to view the following listed resources and strategies for stressful times are adapted from the JED Foundation’s Coping with Violence, Trauma and Tragedy tip sheet:
+Please click the below embedded hyperlinks to view the following listed resources and strategies upon experiencing stressful time(s) which was adapted from the JED Foundation’s Coping with Violence, Trauma and Tragedy tip sheet:

 FACULTY/EDUCATOR RESOURCES: WCSU is here to help foster learning, support active dialogue and continue to build a safe, equitable community for all.
 Part of building this community is to engage in learning and to be open to understanding about privilege, racism, and creating social change in (and outside of) the classroom.

-The various links, information and resources on this webpage are to offer coping skills and resources to support you in these stressful times we’re all experiencing together.
-Please take a moment to review the posted links, publications, listed resources, strategies videos, webinars, and updates in more detail to offer a more candid opportunity to understand, be compassionate and to support those who are experiencing issues firsthand from the wake of existing (and evolving) community trauma.
+The various hyperlinks, information and resources on this webpage are to offer coping skills and resources to support you in these stressful times we’re all experiencing together.
+Please take a moment to review all of the posted hyperlinks, publications, listed resources, strategies videos, webinars, and updates in more detail to offer a more candid opportunity to understand, be compassionate and to support those who are experiencing issues firsthand from the wake of existing (and evolving) community trauma.